kguzek/suilo-website-v2/README.md

 # School Council Webiste
-A responsive, 'single-page design' website created for the *[1 Liceum Ogólnokształcące Dwujęzyczne im.
+A responsive website created for the *[1 Liceum Ogólnokształcące Dwujęzyczne im.
 Edwarda Dembowskiego in Gliwice](http://www.lo1.gliwice.pl/)* School Council.

 ## Website Link
 The website is fully hosted on an independent service and can be accessed via the following URL: